 The lessons about my own ego are the most painful for me to bear, but it is so sweet when love melts the rock of ego and allows love to shine forth.
 When this happens, I can see that the Guru is setting me free, and I can feel the great love the Guru has for all of us.

-I bow to you, Gurumayi, with all my love and gratitude for your precious teachings, which light up the path before me.
+I bow to Gurumayi with all my love and gratitude for her precious teachings, which light up the path before me.

 Milano, Italy